-- After doing the network setup, turn off the unit and unplug it from the power outlet for at least one minute.
+- After performing the network setup, turn off the unit and unplug it from the power outlet for at least one minute.

 - Plug the power cord back in, and turn on the unit.

-- Try to play a video from an app.
+- Try playing a video from an app.